Please change your location to view this page.

 - Personal Data Protection: if personal information has been provided, consider what steps you can take to prevent misuse of that information.
 This includes taking steps to protect against identity theft and account takeover, such as changing passwords to online accounts if credentials were provided, and implementing multi-factor authentication where possible on critical applications (such as online banking) to prevent unauthorised access.

-- Consider your regulatory obligations: while the focus is on containment and remediation, at the same time, you should assess whether the incident is an 'Eligible Data Breach' under the Privacy Act.
+- Consider your regulatory obligations: while the focus is on containment and remediation, at the same time, you should assess whether the incident is an 'Eligible Data Breach' under the Privacy Act and whether it needs to be reported to the Office of the Australian Information Commissioner.
 Statutory investigation and notification timeframes apply, so you need to do this expeditiously.
+Organisations are also encouraged to report cyber security incidents to the Australian Cyber Security Centre so investigation and analysis can be undertaken, and advice can be provided.

 - If you have cyber insurance: contact your insurer for assistance from expert vendors to support your response capabilities.